NeaMods/PeltierTable/README.md

 ### 3D printed box for the electronics
 You will find the STL file to 3D print the box to house the electronic board and the connections.

-Our version looks like this:
+Our implementation looks like this:
 ![cad_design](/Images/cad_design.png)

 ### Connectors